aantti/supabase/aws/aurora/AURORA.md

 # Aurora PostgreSQL Configuration for Supabase

-This guide provides detailed instructions for creating and configuring an AWS Aurora PostgreSQL cluster specifically for use with Supabase.
-Aurora PostgreSQL requires specific configuration settings to work properly with Supabase's realtime features and extensions.
+Below are detailed instructions for creating and configuring an AWS Aurora PostgreSQL cluster specifically for use with Supabase.

 ## Overview